brickblock-io/smart-contracts/README.md

 1. POAToken

 ## BrickblockToken
-BrickblockToken is an ERC20 Token with added features to enabling the Brickblock team to:
+BrickblockToken is an ERC20 Token with added features enabling the Brickblock team to:

 * send out tokens from the token sale
 * finalise the token sale according to previously agreed up terms